quicwg/multipath/draft-ietf-quic-multipath.md

 Once the implementation has decided which paths to keep alive, it can do so by sending Ping frames on each of these paths before the idle timeout expires.

+## Migration

+Even when the multipath extension is used, migration can happen.
+E.g. the client's source port and/or IP address may change due to changes in network topology or address mappings, such as caused by NAT rebinding.
+In this case the server performs path validation (see {{Section 9 of QUIC-TRANSPORT}}
+and both peers are expected to use new connection IDs during this process.

+Even is the path validation is causes by a migration event, when the multipath extension is used, the endpoint treats the receipt of a PATH_CHALLENGE frame as a new path and also initiates path validation to open the path.
+This is important to ensure
+that both peers have the same view on the number of active paths.
+However, this also implicitly means that every migration event will cause a congestion control reset, even if e.g. only the source port changed.
+Further, if the old path after a migration event is not usable anymore, with the multipath extension the endpoint might send a PATH_ABANDON frame to close the path.

+{{Section 9.3 of QUIC-TRANSPORT}} allows an endpoint to skip validation of a peer address if that address has been seen recently.
+However, when the multipath extension is used and an endpoint has multiple addresses that could lead to switching between different paths, it should rather maintain multiple open paths instead.
+Otherwise switching paths without path validation could cause an inconsistent view of open paths at both peer.

+Moreover, {{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses for a peer to another available one at any time during the connection.
+As such a sole change of the Connection ID without any change in the address does open a new path.

 # New Frames {#frames}

 All the new frames MUST only be sent in 1-RTT packet, and MUST NOT